-This material has been developed under an initiative of the Regional Airspace Safety Monitoring Advisory Group (RASMAG) of the Asia Pacific Air Navigation Planning and Implementation Regional Group (APANPIRG) to assist air navigation service providers (ANSP) with the implementation of datalink-based air traffic management (ATM) systems.
-The material was adopted as Asia/Pacific regional guidance material by APANPIRG/18 (3-7 September 2007) under the provisions of Conclusion 18/5.
+This material has been developed under an initiative of the Regional Airspace Safety Monitoring Advisory Group (RASMAG) of the Asia Pacific Air Navigation Planning and Implementation Regional Group (APANPIRG) to assist air traffic service (ATS) providers with the implementation of datalink-based air traffic management (ATM) systems.

-For the purposes of this document, a datalink-based ATM system is one which supports automatic dependent surveillance (ADS), controller-pilot datalink communications (CPDLC) and air traffic service (ATS) interfacility datalink communications (AIDC).
+For the purposes of this document, a datalink-based ATM system is one which supports automatic dependent surveillance (ADS), controller-pilot datalink communications (CPDLC) and ATS interfacility datalink communications (AIDC).

 Integrated datalink systems are playing an increasingly important role in air traffic management.
 Datalink operations support reduced separation minima and so directly contribute to increased airspace capacity.
 Controller and pilot workload is reduced, and operational safety enhanced, by the automation enabled by datalink systems.
-As the use of these systems spreads, so more ANSPs must equip with the appropriate facilities.
+As the use of these systems spreads, so more ATS providers must equip with the appropriate facilities.